CMSC 202 – Computer Science II

 Grading

 Grades will be based on a combination of exams, projects, and labs.
-The number and weight of each type of graded assessment may vary from semester to semester subject to the following guidelines:
+The number and weight of each type of graded assessment are subject to the following guidelines:

 Exams | |